osjacky430/tmr_listener/README.md

 ### Data table

 TM robot sends data table periodically after power cycling if it was previously set to Enable.
 Having no prior knowledge regarding the listed item in the data table, this package decides to provide two topics, `/tm_ethernet_slave/raw_data_table` and `/tm_ethernet_slave/parsed_data_table`, to receive the contents.
-Users can choose either to parse data received from the former with their favorite 3rd party library, e.g., [nlhomann-json](https://github.com/nlohmann/json), or the latter by some handy function this package offers (@todo: implement).
+Users can choose either to parse data received from the former with their favorite 3rd party library, e.g., [nlhomann-json](https://github.com/nlohmann/json), or the latter by some handy function this package offers.

 ### Read / Write Request